 Why would a child’s stomach hurt?

 “There are myriad of reasons as to why a child might experience abdominal pain.
 It could be as simple as constipation to as something more complex like Celiac Disease or Inflammatory Bowel Disease.
-A chronic stomach pain in kids that
+A chronic stomach pain in kids that is not responding to traditional treatments could be an indication that there is some underlying disease, and it needs to be looked into,” said Dr. Nidhi.

 “If initial treatment or medicine for stomach pain for the child fails to work, then one should consider seeing a pediatric gastroenterologist.”